vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

-remove agent from genserver when destroyed give agent a head direction spawn enough agents for the number of members move the agent toward closest member fix the strange spinning of agents
+   spawn enough agents for the number of members (logic to keep spawning) move the agent toward closest member fix the strange spinning of agents